intellivoid/AsyncAPY/README.md

 __Note 6__: The payload, which is the parameter to the `Packet` object, can be any valid JSON string or Python dict, but not a ZiProto encoded object!
 The conversion to ZiProto is handled internally to avoid human errors

+### The framework - Types and Objects

+__Note 7__: Please note that this list does not include objects used internally by AsyncAPY such as `Group`s and `Handler`s objects, to avoid confusion.
+Also, protected attributes of objects such as `Client._server` won't be listed here

+The AsyncAPY framework exposes some high level methods and objects to ease the deployment of the server.

+#### Types and Objects - Packet and Client API

+The API to handle packets and clients is extremely easy, here is the list of all methods and attributes

+    - Client(addr, server, stream=None, session)

+      __Methods__:

+	- `ban()` -> Will ban the client IP from future connections to the server, but won't close the current session
+        - `send(Packet)` -> Parameters:
+				- `Packet`: A `Packet object` properly initialized Sends the given `Packet` object to the connected socket